brunonlinespace/linux-resmon/README.md

 - Version 13 (tested, OK) - Followed Gemini suggestion to opt for Delta Updates.
 Generated in Gemini Pro.
 - Version 14 (tested, OK) - It now remembers panel position (persistance).
 Generated in Gemini Pro.
 - Version 15 (tested, OK) - It now remembers position of panels and tabs (persistance).
 Generated in Gemini Pro.
-- <b>VERSION 16 (TESTED, OK) - THIS IS MY BEST VERSION.</b> It now includes a light/dark switch.
+- Version 16 (tested, OK) - It now includes a light/dark switch.
 Generated in Gemini Pro.
 - Version 17 (tested, ?fail) - Asked for Gemini Pro for a debug, but I think it broke it.
+- Version 18 (tested, OK) - Asked for network data (upload vs download) to be provided by each process but Linux cannot do this, only possible by Interfaces.
+Generated on Gemini Pro (used V16).
+- Version 19 (tested, FAIL) - Asked to provide a switch between Interfaces and Processes but there was a bug.
+Generated on Gemini Pro.
+- <b>VERSION 20 (TESTED, OK) - THIS IS MY BEST VERSION.</b> Asked for the bug in V19 to be fixed and now the switch Interfaces vs Processes works!
+Generated on Gemini Pro.

 <b>OK, SO HOW DO I RUN THIS?</b>
 1. Ensure you have the required dependencies: python3, python3-pyqt6 and python3-psutil (attention: Version 4 needs more!).